digi-ron/AU-Falcon-SPUD-Project/Engine/Alternator/Alternator.md

 1. remove the serpentine belt from the front of the belt by placing a 3/8" breaker bar into the square hole on the Automatic tensioner, and turning clockwise

-    > avoid using any adapters e.g. 1/2" to 3/8" as aging tensioners can become brittle with too much shear force and adapters will exacerbate that issue
+    > Avoid using any adapters e.g. 1/2" to 3/8" as aging tensioners can become brittle with too much shear force and adapters will exacerbate that issue
     {: .block-note}

 1. from the front of the engine block, undo the 2 bolts holding the alternator in and carefully remove through the top of the ending bay

-    > generally it is a better idea to undo the bottom bolt first, and cradle the alternator as you undo the top bolt so there is no excessive pressure on the bolt
+    > Generally it is a better idea to undo the bottom bolt first, and cradle the alternator as you undo the top bolt so there is no excessive pressure on the bolt
     {: .block-note}

 1. reinstall by repeating all previous steps in reverse